mdn/project-template/CONTRIBUTOR_ROLES.md

 Finally, the matter will be discussed and brought to a vote by all maintainers and community managers.

 Please communicate with the community team to avoid the above process should your time commitments change.
-In these cases, you can instead proactively choose to step down for a while or move to Emeritus status (see below).
+In these cases, you can instead proactively choose to step down for a while or move to [emeritus status]((#gaining-emeritus-status).

-### Stepping Down/Emeritus Process

-If and when contributors' commitment levels change, contributors can consider stepping down (moving down the contributor ladder) vs moving to Emeritus status (completely stepping away from the project).

-Contact the community team about changing to Emeritus status, or reducing your contributor level.

 ## Contact the MDN team

-- For inquiries and feedback, please reach out to:
-  - mdn-web-docs-community (at) mozilla (.com)
+For inquiries and feedback, please reach out to mdn-web-docs-community (at) mozilla (.com).